build-on-aws/content/tutorials/using-terraform-to-configure-automated-guardduty-findings/index.md

 ```

 5.5.
 Next you will create the topic subscription.
-The topic subscription calls the ARN, sets the protocol to be used, in this case email, and the email address to send the notificaiton to.
+The topic subscription calls the ARN, sets the protocol to be used, in this case email, and the email address to send the notification to.
 The email address in this case will be hard coded but you can configure it to prompt for the email address when you apply the terraform.
 Also, the `endpoint_auto_confirm` being set to `false` means that the owner of the email will get an email with a link that they must click on to subscribe to the notifications.

 ```